esp-rs/book/src/installation/index.md

 As mentioned in the installation procedures below, for `std` development also don't forget to install [`std` Development Requirements][rust-esp-book-std-requirements].

-Please note that you can host the development environment with support for Xtensa in a [container][use-containers].
+Please note that you can host the development environment in a [container][use-containers].

 [install-rust]: #install-rust